SrChen6/Camins-i-Ciutats/README.md

 - Turn:

     If a player enters another player's id, it will be considered that the first player tried to impersonate another player, so his turn will be skipped.

-- Path legallity:

-    A city will always be on an end of